 One of the biggest challenges for sporting organisations is to ensure that their board is both representative of its members and appropriately skilled and experienced to govern the organisation.
-There is some shift towards the appointment of independent board members however most sporting organisations still operate under a traditional representative model that is reliant on an electoral process.
+There is some shift towards increasing the number of appointed, independent board members, however most sporting organisations still operate under a traditional representative model that is reliant on an electoral process.
 This model presents several challenges including little control over diversity and finding members with necessary skills.
-Regular changeover of board members in NFP sporting organisations is also an issue which is why it is important for boards to have a strategy to elect and appoint suitable board members.
+Regular changeover of board members in NFP sporting organisations is also an issue which is why it is important for boards to have documented a clear strategy and processes in place to elect and appoint suitable board members.

-Many sporting organisations are guilty of using the "tap on the shoulder" method of recruiting board members.
-Investing time in the planning of the election and appointment process will allow boards to be more successful in identifying the required skills.
+Many sporting organisations use the "tap on the shoulder" method of recruiting board members.
+Investing time and planning in an election and appointment process will allow boards to be more successful in identifying the required skills.
 In addition to this, improved communication of positions available will place organisations in a much stronger position moving forward.

-The information and recommendations contained in this section were derived as a result of Vicsport's governance research and consultation.
+The information and recommendations contained in this section are derived from Vicsport's governance research and ongoing industry consultation.
 These recommendations are intended to assist SSAs to recruit the best possible decision makers and encourage greater board diversity.